jantznick/wisconsin-parks-app/README.md

 ## Data Scraping

-The `data_scraping` directory contains scripts to gather and process information about Wisconsin State Parks.
+The `data_scraping` directory contains scripts to gather and process information about Family Parks.

 ### Scripts

 *   **`park_scraper.py`**:
-    *   This script scrapes detailed information about Wisconsin state parks from the official Department of Natural Resources (DNR) website (`dnr.wisconsin.gov`).
+    *   This script scrapes detailed information about Family parks from the official Department of Natural Resources (DNR) website (`dnr.wisconsin.gov`).
     *   It gathers data such as park names, descriptions, geographical coordinates, operating hours, contact information, and a list of raw activity strings found on each park's page.
     *   It can download a primary image for each park and save it locally in the `images` directory (created if not present).
     *   If an OpenAI API key is configured (via the `OPENAI_API_KEY` environment variable), the script can leverage a Large Language Model (LLM) for: